LoopKit/looptips/docs/how-to/think-like-loop.md

         ➡️  Suspend Threshold</br></br></br>
   </p>

-All of Loop's decisions are based on what your predicted BG curve is doing with respect to your correction range and suspend threshold.
+All of Loop&#39;s decisions are based on what your predicted BG curve is doing with respect to your correction range and suspend threshold.
 That's it.
 All the time.
 Everytime.
 It always comes down to that predicted BG curve.

 That predicted BG curve has four contributions to its shape: